-Achieved the voluntary withdrawal of both plaintiff’s individual and class TCPA claims after preparing a motion to strike the class action that showed that the putative class failed to meet Rule 23’s ascertainability and predominance requirements.
+Achieved the voluntary withdrawal of both plaintiff’s individual and class Telephone Consumer Protection Act (TCPA) claims after preparing a motion to strike the class action that showed that the putative class failed to meet Rule 23’s ascertainability and predominance requirements.

 Won the denial of almost all claims against a multi-national private label beverage manufacturer in an arbitration of a $10 million asset purchase agreement dispute and participated in all phases of the proceeding—including conducting direct and cross examinations, drafting briefs, and preparing all hearing materials.

 Obtained a voluntary dismissal—after filing preliminary objections—of all claims against client’s title insurer in a commercial real estate broker’s almost quarter-million dollar fee action brought under Pennsylvania’s Commercial Real Estate Broker’s Lien Act.